 Besides the thrill they bring to captains, crew, and the Big Rock audience at the weigh station, fish caught during the Big Rock continue to help shed light on the biology of these highly migratory fishes.

 Jeffrey A. Buckel is an Associate Professor and Paul J. Rudershausen is a Research Associate with North Carolina State University.
 Both work out of N.C.
 State’s Center for Marine Sciences and Technology in Morehead City, NC.

-With the support of the Big Roc, the North Carolina Symphony performed an education concert with the full-orchestra on October 29, 2009 at East Carteret High School for 1,025 elementary students from Carteret County.
-The hour-long interactive program exposed students to diverse composers from around the world and introduced them to the six fundamentals of music: melody, rhythm, texture, tempo, dynamics, and form.
-The concert was an exciting learning experience designed specifically for students ages 8-11.
-As with all of the Symphony’s education concerts, the performance was offered at no cost to the students, allowing the orchestra to reach children of all socio-economic backgrounds.
+The North Carolina Symphony performed an education concert with the full orchestra in January 2013 for nearly 1,000 elementary students from the Carteret County Schools at Croatan High School.
+Led by Resident Conductor William Henry Curry, the hour-long concert exposed students to composers from around the world and introduced them to the fundamentals of music.
+The concert was an exciting and unforgettable learning experience designed specifically for students in grades 3 through 5.
+The performance was offered at no cost to the students, allowing the orchestra to reach children throughout the county.

 Educational outreach has been central to the North Carolina Symphony’s mission since the 1940s.
 Today the orchestra offers a variety of music education experiences for children through orchestra and ensemble programs.
 For many children and NC Symphony experience will be their first, beginning of a life-long appreciation of classical music, and perhaps the spark that leads them to learn an instrument and discover a new talent.

 The NC Symphony is grateful to the Big Rock Tournament for its loyal support of this educational experience for Carteret County children.